MaximilianCroissant/springbok-onboarding-demo/data/prompts/personal.md

 "fullName": {
 "type": "string",
 "question": "Hello!
 Let's get started.
-May I have your full name, please?", "validation": "The full name must include both first and last name with a minimum of 5 characters in total.", "errorMessage": "For our records, we need your complete name."
+May I have your full name, please?", "validation": "The full name must include a valid first and last name and no joke names.", "errorMessage": "For our records, we need your complete name."
 },
 "contact": {